Rodent12/Css-Animations-Projects-Hacktoberfest/README.md

 #  HacktoberFest CSS/ Small Web Dev Projects

 You can use this project to make your first contribution to HacktobeFest.
-It is a beginner friendly repo.
+It's a beginner friendly repository.
 You can contribute by providing us with boilerplate CSS animations for text , buttons , forms or other such elements.
-You can also upload any web dev project you made like todos , image sliders and such.
+You can also upload any web dev project you made like todos , image sliders and so on.

-The contributions to this repo will be used in my main ecommerce based website , [AaasPaas](https://github.com/AasPaas-5/AasPaas-Alpha)
+The contributions to this repository will be used in my main ecommerce based website , [AaasPaas](https://github.com/AasPaas-5/AasPaas-Alpha)

 This repository is open to all members of the GitHub community.
 Any member may contribute to this project without being a collaborator.